Nicole Cronin is a freelance writer, videographer, editor and all round creator, with a BSc Film & TV Production Tech. (Hons) 1st Class.

-The dreaded word.
-But in this day and age, where 90% of small businesses get their work from word of mouth referrals, it's impossible not to have your foot in the door in at least one event a month - at the very minimum.
+One surefire way to get your brand out there and get some jobs coming in is networking—the dreaded word.
+But in this day and age, where 90% of small businesses get their work from word-of-mouth referrals, it's impossible not to have your foot in the door in at least one event a month, at the very minimum.
 The more you do, the more referrals you are going to receive.
 People trust people, not just fancy websites or leaflets.

-Here's some ways you can achieve success at networking events:
+Here are some ways you can achieve success at networking events.

-At more structured networking events, the format is that you have some general networking for a while, you might have breakfast, dinner, or drinks which allows you a more relaxed environment to get to know the other business people around you, and then you may be expected to stand up and pitch your business for averagely 40 to 60 seconds.
+At more structured networking events, the format is that you have some general networking for a while—you might have breakfast, dinner, or drinks, which allows you a more relaxed environment to get to know the other business people around you—and then you may be expected to stand up and pitch your business for 40 to 60 seconds, on average.

 Don't worry, everyone in the room will have to do this, too.
 And it's a great opportunity to make notes of people that would be great to connect with, if you've missed talking to them in the general networking at the start.

-When it's your time to stand up and pitch, make sure to include a general overview of your business - what you do, what makes you different - and also work you've done in the past that you're proud of.
+When it's your time to stand up and pitch, make sure to include a general overview of your business—what you do, what makes you different—and also the work you've done in the past that you're proud of.
 You can also state a client you'd like to work with in the future.
 At this point if anyone in the room knows them or has worked with them, you may be in with your first referral!
 Congratulations!

 If you're just starting out and haven't got a list of impressive clients or work to reel off, a safe way to stay engaging is to try and think of a funny/interesting story that you've got so far working with your business.
 If you've only had 1 client, there will probably have been a moment working with them that's worth repeating for humour or because you're proud of the way you dealt with a situation.
 But remember, stay positive and stay professional.
 Save the moaning about clients for friends and family.